lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 As you can see we added two EditText fields and a Button to a ScrollView, in order to allow the controls to show no matter what the screen size/rotation.

 Let's now put a good use of this interface.
-Open the <code>LoginActivity.java</code> file and add this variables and methods.
+Open the <code>LoginActivity.java</code> file and add these variables and methods.

 {% highlight java %}
 // file: LoginActivity.java